Careers advice and planning

 According to research by recruitment agency CPL, the median salary for a junior developer is €38,000, this rises to €55,000 for an associate software engineer and €82,000 for a full stack developer.
 Median salaries for senior engineers rise to €90-100k.

-Remember that you will need to gain experience and develop and prove your experience in a work environment before you can command any of these higher salaries, and that continuous professional development is a very important part of developing in the IT sector.
+Remember that you will need to gain experience and develop and prove your skills in a work environment before you can command any of these higher salaries.
+Continuous professional development is a very important part of progressing in the IT sector.
 Your skills are a vital part of your employability toolkit, but you’ll need to match them with a willingness to work and learn and soft skills such as communication and teamwork.

 gradireland editorial advice